-9.9.1 Trees are important elements of green infrastructure, contributing to urban cooling through evapotranspiration and providing micro-climatic effects that can reduce energy demands in buildings.
+9.80 Trees are important elements of green infrastructure, contributing to urban cooling through evapotranspiration and providing micro-climatic effects that can reduce energy demands in buildings.
 They therefore represent a key resource that can significantly contribute to climate change adaptation.
 Whether viewed individually or collectively from a distance trees make an important contribution to the environmental quality of Ipswich.
 They contribute to the townscape, biodiversity, climatic river management and air quality.
 They also provide an important role in helping to keep rivers cool.
 This helps moderate extremes in water temperature which can be detrimental to fish spawning.
 Shading can also be helpful in the control of aquatic vegetation.
 The Council has signed the Charter for Trees in conjunction with the Woodland Trust.
-The Charter's ambition is "to place trees and woods at the centre of national decision making, and back at the heart of our lives and communities.
+The Charter's ambition is 'to place trees and woods at the centre of national decision making, and back at the heart of our lives and communities'.

-Ancient woodlands, Ancient or Veteran Trees and Tree Preservation Orders.
+Ancient woodlands, Ancient or Veteran Trees and Tree Preservation Orders

-- 9.9.2 Ancient woodland and Ancient or Veteran Trees are identified as irreplaceable habitats in the NPPF (2018).
-Paragraph 175 of the NPPF explains that development resulting in the loss or deterioration of these habitats should be refused.
-This development will only be acceptable where there are wholly exceptional reasons, the basis of which is justified in footnote 58 of the NPPF. - 9.9.3 Tree Preservation Orders (TPOs) are used by the Council to legally protect specific trees or groups of trees that provide public amenity.
+- 9.81 Ancient woodland and Ancient or Veteran Trees are identified as irreplaceable habitats in the NPPF (2021).
+Paragraph 180 c) of the NPPF explains that development resulting in the loss or deterioration of these habitats should be refused.
+This development will only be acceptable where there are wholly exceptional reasons. - 9.82 Tree Preservation Orders (TPOs) are used by the Council to legally protect specific trees or groups of trees that provide public amenity.
 Cutting, lopping or removing any part of a tree subject to a TPO other than the removal of deadwood requires the Council's consent.
 Where a planning application relates to trees in conservation areas, the Council will pay special attention to the desirability of preserving or enhancing the character of that area.
 Where a tree in a conservation area is already protected by a TPO, we will apply the normal procedures and controls associated with a TPO.
 In other cases, a notification procedure exists (Section 211) unless an exception applies allowing the opportunity to consider whether to make a TPO on the tree.
 The felling of protected trees will only be permitted in exceptional circumstances and in accordance with relevant legislation, policy and guidance.